What courses complement this one?

 - Applying the results

 Participants learn how to build a discounted cash flow valuation model.
 The session starts with an overview of the valuation methodology, and the steps required in setting up a valuation model.
 We then focus on the calculation of free cash flow.
-A detailed ratio analysis is used to establish the reasonableness of the forecasts and to identify when the target company reaches steady state.
+A detailed ratio analysis is used to establish the reasonableness of the forecasts and to identify when the target company reaches a steady state.

-We analyze the weighted average cost of capital, calculate terminal values, using both the exit multiple method and the perpetuity growth method.
+We analyze the weighted average cost of capital, calculate terminal values, using both the exit multiple methods and the perpetuity growth method.
 We discount the free cash flows to arrive at enterprise values and calculate the implied share price.
 Once the valuation is complete participants perform several checks on the analysis using key ratios, and sensitivity and scenario analysis.